-After expression enumeration Mesa initiates domain profiling, where it instruments the source code to capture runtime data such as the domain of input variables and the execution frequency of statements.
-The user must compile and run the instrumented code with representative data sets to perform the dynamic analysis.
-At program completion the instrumented code stores input domain and call frequency information for the subsequent stages.
+After expression enumeration Mesa adds domain profiling calls to instrument the source code to capture runtime data such as the domain of input variables and the execution frequency of statements.
+The user must compile and run the instrumented code to perform the dynamic analysis.
+At program completion the instrumented code stores profiling results for subsequent stages.

-C. Stage 3: Error Analysis and Performance Modeling
+5.3.
+Stage 3: Error Analysis and Performance Modeling

-Mesa applies the algorithms for error analysis and the performance model from Section IV to compute the maximum slope and performance benefit.
+Mesa applies the algorithms for error analysis and the performance model from Section 4 to compute the maximum slope and performance benefit.
 Table III shows the candidate expressions and their estimated error and benefit parameters, which is the input data for the optimization problem.
-D_i lists the extent of the input domain, M_i lists the maximum slope of the function, and B_i lists the potential benefit in seconds.
+D_i is the input domain, M_i is the maximum slope, and B_i is the potential benefit in seconds.

-D. Stage 4: Optimization Problem
+5.4.
+Stage 4: Solving the Optimization Problem